Ibréhima Coulibaly

-Ibréhima Coulibaly (born 30 August 1989) is a professional footballer who plays as a midfielder for FC Nouadhibou.
+Ibréhima Coulibaly (born 30 August 1989) is a professional footballer who plays as a midfielder for Championnat National 2 club Haguenau.
 Born in France, he represents Mauritania internationally.

 Club career

 Coulibaly spent his whole youth career with the CO Les Ulis youth academy, before joining Orléans at the age of 21.
 He joined USL Dunkerque in 2014 and then moved to Grenoble Foot 38 in 2016.
 He signed his first professional contract on 2 July 2018 with Grenbole.
 His professional debut for the club came in a 1–0 Ligue 2 win over FC Sochaux-Montbéliard on 27 July 2018.

 In June 2020, Coulibaly joined Le Mans.
 He left the club in the summer 2022.
 At the end of October 2022, Coulibaly moved to his native country, Mauritania, to play for FC Nouadhibou.

 International career

 Born in France, Coulibaly is of Mauritanian descent.
 He made his debut for the Mauritania national football team on 26 March 2019, in a friendly against Ghana.